gglue/Thin-Ice-Python/README.md

 ## Acknowledgments

-* Club Penguin for the spritesheets
+* Club Penguin for the spritesheets, music and sound effects
 * Final Fantasy for the ending music
+* I did not make any of the sprites, nothing is owned by me!